cx-prog-lang/.github/features/gen_struct.md

 }
 ```

-A generic structure can also have its [default value](./auto_default.md) and the [cleanup function](./obj_dtor.md).
-In this case, they are also instantiated together when the generic structure is instantiated.
-The default value and the cleanup function can further be defined for specific actual types, as in the example below.
+A generic structure can also have its [default value](./auto_default.md) or the [cleanup function](./obj_dtor.md), which are instantiated together when the generic structure is instantiated.
+They can further be defined for specific data types, in which case they override the default value or the cleanup function declared with generic types.
+In the following example, `Test< <type> >` will use the first default value and the cleanup function if `<type>` is `int`; otherwise, it will use the second default value and the cleanup function.

 ```c
 #include <stdio.h>